Proposals chosen will deliver one or more of the following:

 - Engaging peer support specialists to support, educate and refer active substance users to resources available

-- Keep accurate record of progress of the project (e.g., naloxone distributed, naloxone administration, harm reduction distribution, persons engaged in support services, MAR engagement).
+- Keep accurate record of progress of the project (e.g., naloxone administration, persons engaged in support services, MAR engagement).

 - Participate in quarterly meetings with KCHD to discuss progress of project, barriers to implementation, and needs for assistance.

-This Program has a minimum award of $25,000 and a maximum award of $50,000; eligible organizations may apply for the amount of assistance needed to cover eligible costs.
-All awards under this program shall be issued as grants and shall be disbursed to grantees in October 2025.
+The Program has a minimum award of $25,000 and a maximum award of $50,000.
+Eligible organizations may apply for the amount of assistance needed to cover eligible costs.
+All awards under this program shall be issued as grants and shall be disbursed to grantees in October 2026.

 Grantees will be expected to enter into a funding agreement with the county and shall be required to present appropriate documentation in order to be awarded grant funds.